ingredient focus: Centella asiatica

 second layer: science

-In order to appreciate the magnitude of effects of gotu kola, it’s critical to understand some basic skin science.
+In order to appreciate the magnitude of effects of Centella, it’s critical to understand some basic skin science.
 The skin is made of up three main layers: epidermis, dermis, and subcutaneous tissue (or, hypodermis, if you’re in the UK).
 The epidermis contains five of its own layers, but lacks its own blood supply.
 The dermis, which sits between the epidermis and subcutaneous tissue, is a fibrous structure which contains collagen, elastic fibers made of elastin and fibrillin, blood vessels, nerve endings, hair follicles, and sweat glands.
 The primary cell within the dermis is the fibroblast.
 Below all of this action is the deepest layer, the subcutaneous tissue, which is composed of fat that provides insulation.

 As we age, we’re exposed to injuries in the form of ultraviolet radiation, pollution, smoking, and alcohol, all of which can produce free radicals (or, reactive oxygen species).
 These free radicals create oxidative stress and an inflammatory response which can damage DNA and result in injury to the epidermal and dermal layers of the skin.
 In the skin, this manifests as premature aging of the skin with decreased elasticity leading to increased wrinkling, age spots, and decreased skin tone.

 Enter antioxidants, the skin’s superhero for stressed skin.
 Antioxidants can stabilize free radicals, limiting their potential to damage the body.
-While we typically think of antioxidants as topical ingredients, they’re primarily found in many of our foods – blueberries, strawberries, kale, dark chocolate, and red wine, to name a few.
+While we typically think of antioxidants as topical ingredients, they’re primarily found in many of our favorite foods – blueberries, strawberries, kale, dark chocolate, and red wine, to name a few.
 Topically, vitamins C and E and coenzyme Q10 (or ubiquinone) are some of the best-known antioxidants.

-One of the components of Centella asiactica, asiaticoside, has specifically shown both anti-inflammatory and antioxidant activity.
+One of the components of Centella asiatica, asiaticoside, has specifically shown both anti-inflammatory and antioxidant activity.
 The stimulation of hyaluronic acid synthesis has also been reported in experimental studies.
 Extract of Centella asiatica has even demonstrated anti-hyaluronidase and anti-elastase activity.
 More on why all of this matters next.

 third layer: use